SeedofWind-demo2017/NSQ_Stress_Test/README.md

 * PlayProducer
     * generate messages and uuids to put into the initial NSQ queue
     * also responsible for reset queues and __client__ database (by calling client methods)
-    * This class is initializable
+    * This class cannot be instantiated
 * Processor
     * process the message from the queue
     * now if it's the real-life version simulation, processor will also spin up a producer/consumer to read Message from initial dummy queue and put it to the real consumption queue without any transformation
-    * keeps a Python Dictionary (as class variable) as the source of truth for playcounts
+    * keeps a Python Dictionary (as class variable) as the source of truth for play counts
     * responsible for publishing the counts to client (invoking methods on client)
-    * This class is not initializable
+    * This class cannot be instantiated
 * Client
     * This is a fairly complex implementation i have here, but i think it's nice to have a front-end app to monitor everything
     * Client consists of
-        * a django app to display counts and performance measure
+        * a Django app to display counts and performance measure
-        * a class to called Client to control the django models via ORM (invoked by publishing method from Proccesor and reset from PlayProducer)
+        * a class to called Client to control the Django models via ORM (invoked by publishing method from Processor and reset from PlayProducer)

 The detailed documentation can be seen in the code itself

 ###### Unittest
 This program is written in a fairly test-driven manner with one complication that i cannot really start the process of NSQ from a unittest in python.
 So to test the correctness of the processor (messages all consumed? counts eventually persistent?), i output a log file each time for each simulation. and some cases of  unittests for processor is based on that file.
-When the file is not populated correctly (does not contain all the json strings it requries), it will skip corresponding test cases
+When the file is not populated correctly (does not contain all the json strings it requires), it will skip corresponding test cases
 All the test cases classes are located in the test_dir folder.